irwinx16/project3/README.md

 # EMS
-Employee Management Software: Manage your employees with our API!
+Employee Management Software: Manage your employees!

+Powered by our API built in Ruby.
+For more information, consult the API documentation here: https://github.com/irwinx16/project3_api

 ## User Story